As a divorce professional, I’ve had a front-row seat to countless divorces over the years.

 Allow Yourself to Grieve the Loss of Your Marriage

-For some men, the only divorce advice they get is “man up and move on.”
+For some men, the only divorce advice they get as they prepare for divorce is “man up and move on.”

 With friends and family never considering how sad, lonely, angry, or depressed they might be.